OsamaNabih/chat-system/README.md

     docker exec -it rails_server rails db:setup
     ```

-4. You can use the Postman collection file "chat-system-api.postman_collection" to facilitate working with the API.
+4. You can use the Postman collection file "chat-system.postman_collection" to facilitate working with the API.
 You'll find collection variables available for your convenience.

 ## Re-runs
 1. To flush the Redis cache, you can run